iamsarathkrishnan/terraform/README.md

-This is a project for VPC creation with public and private subnet
+This is a project for VPC creation with public,private subnets , internet gateway and route tables using terraform